FDA approves new drops to treat dry eye disease

 Dr. Marjan Farid is an internationally recognized UCI Health ophthalmologist and director of UCI Health Severe Ocular Surface Disease Program at the UCI Health Gavin Herbert Eye Institute where she specializes in the treatment of ocular surface disorders.
 She spoke with Medical Xpress about what her patients experience when managing dry eye disease.

-"Many of my patients continue to face frustrating challenges with dry eye management, and there is a clear need for additional treatment options."
+"Many of my patients continue to face frustrating challenges with dry eye management.
+There is a clear need for additional treatment options."

 She also highlighted how the ophthalmic solution improves treatment.